cIAmAShape/NGPTesting/intro-to-bash/README.md

 done
 ```

+This script finds all the files with the name "file" at the beginning and prints their contents.

 One of the strongest aspects of bash is its ability to natively interact with the file system.
 This is another major use-case for bash: checking through files and centralizing, manipulating, and otherwise changing files to fit your liking.
 You can, of course, navigate to and from different subdirectories using `cd` within your script.
 If you combine this with environment variables such as `$PWD` and `$USER`, the possibilities for setting and manipulating the shell are (almost) limitless.

 Earlier I mentioned that bash does not handle *range-based* for-loops particularly well.
 However, this does not mean bash is unable to do them; rather the syntax and style is more akin to the **C-style** loop.
 This is (like many things) because of bash's evolutionary history as a shell and its close relationship with the creation of C. Now, let's explore how to handle these kind of loops in `06-loops/for_loop_num.sh`: